Chocolate Bundt Cake with Ganache

 BOOM.
 UNFANCY GANACHE.

-Is that not just the ultimate chocolate bundt cake right there?
+Is that not just the ultimate chocolate Bundt cake right there?

-Feel free to use any of my other classic frostings to top this chocolate bundt cake, keeping in mind to make HALF of what the recipe calls for and know that you’ll be spreading it and not pouring it.
+Feel free to use any of my other classic frostings to top this chocolate Bundt cake, keeping in mind to make HALF of what the recipe calls for and know that you’ll be spreading it and not pouring it.

 Consider any of the following: